-Course Description:
+Course Description

-This course examines current conventional accounting standards with respect to asset and liability measurement and income determination with a particular emphasis on the asset side of the balance sheet.
-Specific topics include cash, receivables, inventories, short and long-term investments, intangible assets and capital assets.
+This course examines current accounting standards with a particular emphasis on the liability/equity side of the balance sheet and some specialized areas of financial statement presentation.
+Specific topics include short and long-term liabilities, statement of changes in financial position, pensions, leases, income taxes, earnings per share, and accounting changes and error corrections.

-Expected Learning Outcomes:
+Expected Learning Outcomes

-ACC 301 is an intermediate level financial accounting course designed for those students who have successfully completed an introductory financial accounting course.
-ACC 301 and ACC 302 together provide a comprehensive study of financial accounting and reporting and are the courses that cover most of the important International Accounting Standards (IAS) and the private enterprise accounting sections contained in the CPA Canada Handbook (ASPE).
+ACC 302 is an intermediate level financial accounting course designed for those students who have successfully completed an introductory financial accounting course.
+ACC 301 and ACC 302 together provide a comprehensive study of financial accounting and reporting and are the courses that cover most of the important International Accounting Standards (IAS) and the private enterprise accounting sections contained in the CPA Accounting Handbook (ASPE).
 There is a vast body of knowledge that must be mastered before you can account for the activities of an enterprise.
 Intermediate accounting is the essential course for gaining the technical skills and judgement for a career in accounting.
 Although a few topics are covered in greater depth in advanced accounting courses, virtually every important corporate reporting topic is included in an intermediate accounting course.
 Mastery of the content of intermediate accounting is crucial for anyone who hopes to either use or prepare accounting information.